krbullock/vlad-hg/README.txt

 == VARIABLES:

 hg_cmd::          The mercurial command to use.
+Defaults to 'hg'. hg_subrepos::     Whether to look for subrepos when exporting.
+Defaults to
+                  false.
-Defaults to 'hg'. queue_repo::      The location of the MQ repository to use for
+queue_repo::      The location of the MQ repository to use for
                   +:mercurial_queue+.
 Defaults to "#{repository}/.hg/patches".
 queue_revision::  The revision of the _patch queue_ repository to use.
 See